Updated: 11/16/2019 by Computer Hope

-Short for Simple Network Management Protocol, SNMP was first introduced in 1988 and is a query, command, and response protocol to examine and change configuration parameters of LAN and WAN connected repeaters, bridges, routers, switches, and other devices connected to a network.
+Short for Simple Network Management Protocol, SNMP was first introduced in 1988 and is a query, command, and response protocol.
+SNMP examines and changes configuration parameters of LAN and WAN connected repeaters, bridges, routers, switches, and other devices connected to a network.

 SNMP is currently available in three versions:

-- SNMP version 2 (SNMPv2): SNMP v2, more appropriately known as SNMP v2c (as described in RFC 1901), was first introduced in RFC 1441 and includes improved support increasing efficiency and error handling.
+- SNMP version 2 (SNMPv2): SNMP v2, more appropriately known as SNMP v2c (as in RFC 1901), was introduced in RFC 1441 and has improved support increasing efficiency and error handling.

 - SNMP version 3 (SNMPv3): SNMP v3 was introduced in RFC 3410 and improves in security and privacy.